Rex Stout

 Nero Wolfe Books by Robert Goldsborough

-listings at Amazon {most out of print/available used}
+listings at Amazon {most are out of print BUT available used or on Kindle}

 "Blooded Ivy" [1988]